mleipzig/Tricks/flywheel_tutorial .md

 <h3> Getting data into BIDS format </h3>

 <b> Talk about BIDS format and purpose </b>

-<b> Comment on possible issue with the "download" command and how you need to use export. </b>
+<b> Comment on how "download" command does not work with BIDS and how you need to use export. </b>

 <b> way to make sure you only have to use "fw" command instead of full file path of "fw" </b>

 In order for the export command to work on a full project, every single file must be BIDS validated.
 The error message you get when you try to download a project with some files that are not BIDS valid does not explicitly state this, but this is what happened to me.
-When you try to run export command you may notice that you'll see a message that looks like
+This is what the error message will look like

 <b> insert error message </b>